-62. There's an orange tabby named Stubbs who's been the mayor of the town of Talkeetna, Alaska for the past 20 years.
+64. There was an orange tabby named Stubbs who was the mayor of the town of Talkeetna, Alaska for 20 years until he died in 2020.

 "I remember lying on my bed for hours and [the cat] was on the desk across my bed and we just stared at each other for hours — not moving, just staring at each other, and I had no doubt that he was my brother," he told David Letterman in 2010.

 75. Cats don't have collarbones, meaning they can fit through openings as small as their heads.

 76. The Hermitage Museum in St. Petersburg, Russia, "employs" 70 stray cats that are tasked with controlling the mice population and preventing them from chewing on the artwork.
 The cats even have their own "Press Secretary to the Cats" (unofficial position, but you know).

 77. Cats actually CAN be loyal.
 A cat named Toldo was renowned in the village of Montagnana, Italy, for visiting his owner's grave every day for a year after he died.